 - 5.7 Unit members teaching in grades Kindergarten through and including fifth (5th) shall have one hundred fifty (150) minutes per week to be utilized for preparation time.
 These minutes may be reduced in number if prep minutes fall on a non-student or modified day, or due to an unforeseeable circumstance, such as, but not limited to, inability to secure substitute coverage, fire/earthquake drills, building evacuation, etc. - 5.7.1 Kindergarten teachers shall be assigned by the site administrator to assist other K-3 teachers for ninety (90) minutes per day; a minimum of forty five (45) of these minutes per day shall be assigned in a Kindergarten classroom. - 5.8 In preparing the initial master schedule, the Administration shall consider employing fulltime unit members before considering offering extra period assignments to current unit members. - 5.8.1 A unit member teaching an extra period assignment will earn an additional 20% of his/her per diem rate. - 5.9 Unit members shall not be required to substitute except in the event of an emergency.
-If a unit member does substitute, he/she will be paid the hourly rate or receive compensation time.
+If a unit member does substitute, he/she will be paid at the per diem hourly rate, multiplied by the actual time worked and rounded up to the nearest fifteen (15) minute increment, or receive compensation time for the actual time worked.